phalcon/documentation/docs/api/phalcon_http.md

 - `$_SERVER["SERVER_ADDR"]`

 Optionally `Request::getHttpHost` validates and clean host name.
-The `Request::$_strictHostCheck` can be used to validate host name.
+The `Request::$strictHostCheck` can be used to validate host name.

 Note: validation and cleaning have a negative performance impact because they use regular expressions.